 2. The RTP Passthrough passes the source packets directly to the output.

-Editor’s Note: It is ffs, whether the RTP Passthough function appends FEC information (like a source block id), without modifying the original parts.
+NOTE: It is ffs, whether the RTP Passthough function appends FEC information (like a source block id), without modifying the original parts.

 3. FEC Payload Creation calculates the FEC redundancy information which is then carried as a separate RTP flow to the receiver.